-Find the network description in Figure 3.
-The CNNF are trained offline and includes two inputs: reconstruction and quantization parameter (QP), which makes it QP-independent.
+The network description in shown in Figure 3.
+The CNNF is trained offline and includes two inputs: reconstruction and quantization parameter (QP), which makes it QP-independent.
 Currently the CNNF is only applied on I-frame, replacing DF and SAO.

 Figure 3 CNNF network description